Cultural education, immersion and leadership

 On-Country immersion

-Celebrate NAIDOC Week with our yarn dedicated to the NAIDOC Week theme each year.
+Learn how we can support you during NAIDOC Week, with our yarns dedicated to the NAIDOC Week theme each year.

 Red Dust on-country immersion programs are tailored to your organisational objectives and achieve the desired employee and community impact.
 Co-design a unique 3-7 days community immersion experience for employees and emerging leaders.